adamransom/adamransom.github.io/_posts/2016-11-01-raspberry-pi-bare-metal-part-1.markdown

 ## Let There Be Light

 Now that we finally have the image file we so worked so hard to get, we can test everything out on our Raspberry Pi!
-Simple copy `kernel.img`, along with `bootloader.bin` and `start.elf`, to a bootable SD and pop it in your Raspberry Pi 3.
+Simple copy `kernel.img`, along with `bootcode.bin` and `start.elf`, to a bootable SD and pop it in your Raspberry Pi 3.

 If luck is on your side, hopefully the green ACT LED will shine brightly, letting you know you've succeeded in taking your first steps into the embedded world!